 SLL Young Lighter

-The SLL is delighted to confirm the shortlisted entries, going through to stage two of the SLL Young Lighter 2020
+The Society is delighted to confirm the finalists for the SLL Young Lighter 2020:

 - Aleix Llenas, Spectrally Tunable Lighting for the Real World: A UK Case-study in Tracking Human Behaviour and Implications for Future Technology